honux77/midiraja/docs/beep-1bit-audio-engineering.md

 ## 3. Global Mixing Pipeline

-Once each virtual Apple II unit has generated its TDM 1-bit signal, the master bus finalizes the sound:
+Once each virtual Apple II unit has generated its 1-bit signal, the master bus finalizes the sound:

 1.  **Per-Unit DC Blocking:** Before leaving the unit, each 1-bit signal passes through a High-Pass Filter ($R=0.995$, with an anti-blowup clamp).
-This isolates asymmetric duty cycles, ensuring no unit can leak DC offset into the master mix.
+This isolates asymmetric duty cycles caused by XOR logic, ensuring no unit can leak DC offset into the master mix.
 2.  **Analog Summing:** The clean, discrete voltages from all active units (dynamically scaled to guarantee at least 16 total polyphony) are added together mathematically, simulating an analog console.
 3.  **Acoustic Filtering:** A 2-pole Low-Pass Filter ($\alpha=0.25$) simulates the physical characteristics of a 2.25-inch paper cone speaker, rolling off the harsh 22kHz PWM carrier frequencies.